abrdk/Daydreamer/README.md

     </a>
 </p>

+Run `yarn install` to install dependencies.

-To run the app in the development mode, use
+To start the app in the development mode, use
 ```bash
 yarn dev
 ```